hotrodorm/hotrod/hotrod-project/hotrod-generator/pending-funcionality-in-5.0.md

 CRUD:

+- Optimistic Locking.
 - SELECT sequence.
 - SELECT by UI.
 - Enums.
-- Optimistic Locking.
 - Converters when writing to the database (also in Nitro and LiveSQL).

 Nitro:

 - Graph queries.
+- Query mode: Single-row
-- Query mode: single-row, List, Cursor.
+- Query mode: Cursor.

 LiveSQL: